-Once you are clear on your priorities for the week you can schedule your most important weekly tasks.
-Each day, when planning your day ensure you take a moment to schedule in the activities that will help you achieve your weekly goals.
+Once you are clear on your priorities for the week, you can schedule your most important tasks.
+When planning your day ensure you take a moment to schedule the priorities that will help you achieve your weekly goals.

-Having your weekly schedule on a paper planner, weekly planning app or on post-it notes will help you manage your to-do list effectively.
-It will ensure you know what your priorities are and will allow you to block out time to work on them.
+Having your weekly schedule on a paper planner, weekly planning app, or post-it notes will help you manage your to-do list effectively.
+This ensures you block out time to work on your weekly priorities.

-Once your weekly schedule is planned it’s important to create productive habits and routines that will help you achieve your weekly goals.
-Creating weekly routines provides direction, focus and reduces stress.
+Once you plan your weekly schedule, create productive habits and routines to help you achieve your weekly goals.
+Creating weekly routines provides direction, focus, and reduces stress.

-To create your own weekly routine, start by thinking about the things you can do to improve your productivity every day.
-You could start by making a list of the things you want to get done daily.
-You could introduce an evening routine to review your daily progress.
+To create your weekly routine, start by outlining the activities you can do to improve your productivity every day.
+Start by making a list of the things you want to get done daily.
+You can also introduce an evening routine to review your daily and weekly progress.

 Your weekly routine could include taking regular breaks or working in chunks of time.
-It might be more productive for you to batch similar tasks together during the day or to take a long walk during the day to keep energy high.
+It might be more productive for you to batch similar tasks together or to take a long walk during the day to keep your energy high.

 Start by building a couple of productivity habits into your daily schedule.
-Once you have success with them, they will become habits and can be built into your regular weekly routine.
+Once you have success with them, incorporate these habits into your regular weekly routine.

 Read also: 7 productivity tips to be more productive

-The best way to plan your week effectively is to take the time to review your week.
-Having a weekly review is an opportunity to reflect on the past week, plan for the week ahead, and ensure your to-do list is aligned with your goals.
+The best way to plan your week effectively is to take time to review your week.
+Having a weekly review is an opportunity to reflect on the past week, plan for the week ahead, and ensure your to-do list aligns with your goals.

-Reviewing your week is an opportunity to celebrate your achievements, review your progress and identify any obstacles that are holding you back.
-A weekly review helps you understand how you’re investing your time and sets the scene for setting your priorities for the following week.
+Reviewing your week is also an opportunity to celebrate your achievements, review your progress, and identify any obstacles that are holding you back.
+A weekly review helps you understand how you’re investing your time.
+It also sets the scene for setting your priorities for the following week.

-Taking the time to review your week builds confidence, motivation and momentum.
+Taking the time to review your weekly plans increases confidence, motivation, and momentum.